colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-06-30-215309-the-c-programming-language-an-annotated-reference-manual-by-margaret-a-ellis-and-bjarne-stroustrup.md

 ---

 Introduction:
 The C++ programming language is a powerful and widely-used language that enables developers to create efficient and robust applications.
 As with any programming language, having a comprehensive reference manual is essential for both beginners and experienced developers.
-One such invaluable resource is "The C++ Programming Language: An Annotated Reference Manual" by Margaret A. Ellis and Bjarne Stroustrup.
+One such invaluable resource is "The C++ Programming Language: An Annotated Reference Manual by Margaret A. Ellis and Bjarne Stroustrup.
 In this blog post, we will dive into this renowned manual and explore why it should be on the bookshelf of every C++ developer.

 Why "The C++ Programming Language: An Annotated Reference Manual"?
 #C++ #ReferenceManual